absu07/computer-vision-task/README.md

 3. Running the application as a web service:
    - The application has been converted into a web service using the FastAPI web application framework.
 To run the application as a web service/to start the FastAPI application, use the following command:

-     `uvicorn app:app --reload`
+     `uvicorn app:app --reload --onnx "path to onnx model`

 4. Sending a POST Request:
    - After starting the FastAPI server, you can send a POST request to it**_(so that the FastAPI application can perform predictions through a web request)_** using the provided Python script:

-     `python .\POST_Request.py`
+     `python .\POST_Request.py -i "Data input path"`

-     This command runs the POST_Request.py script, which sends a POST request **_(in the form of an image string i.e., base64 encoded image data)_** to the FastAPI application.
+     This command runs the POST_Request.py script, which sends a POST request **_(in the form of an image string i.e., base64 encoded image data)_** to the
+     FastAPI application.
 The application then returns **_a list of bounding boxes_** of the faces in the image along with the model prediction scores.